LNWR 18in Tank Class

 The LNWR 18-inch Tank class was a class of 80 0-6-2T locomotives built by the London and North Western Railway in their Crewe Works between 1898 and 1902.

-They were also known officially as the 5 ft 3in Tank Class or unofficially as the Watford Tank Class.
+They were also known officially as the 5ft 3in Tank Class or unofficially as the Watford Tank Class.

 Design

 The design featured a boiler pressed to 150 lbf/in2 delivering saturated steam to two 18 by 24 in cylinders connected by Joy valve gear to the driving wheels.

 The "5ft 3in" in the title referred to the diameter of the driving wheels (usually the stated dimension was for the wheel centres) but which were actually 5 ft 0 in.
 The nominal diameter including the tyres was 5 ft 2+1/2 in.

 They were a tank engine version of the LNWR Cauliflower Class, built from 1892.

 Service

 They were built as mixed traffic locomotives, and were frequently used on suburban services.
 Their use on Euston to Watford suburban trains gave rise to the nickname "Watford Tanks".